potassco/clinguin/docs/clinguin/backends/ExplanationBackend.rst

 ExplanationBackend
 ------------------

-Extends :ref:`ClingoMultishotBackend` with functionality to compute Minumal Unsatisfiable Sets (MUS) when there is an UNSAT output.
+Extends :ref:`ClingoBackend` with functionality to compute Minumal Unsatisfiable Sets (MUS) when there is an UNSAT output.

 .. admonition:: Examples